(1) Lower Level Option: LATER WALK DEPARTURE TIME 10:30; LEAVE BRECHIN BY 09:30

-This route, the exact final details of which are weather-dependent, includes one or both of the summits Mayar and Dreish, both of which are Munros (over 3,000 feet/914.4 metres).
-Ascent to the plateau is via the well-built path by the waterfall in Corrie Fee; the descent to Glen Doll car park is using the Kilbo Path; however the walk can be tackled in the reverse direction.
+This route, the final details of which are weather-dependent, includes one or both of the summits Mayar and Dreish, both of which are Munros (over 3,000 feet/914.4 metres).
+Ascent to the plateau is via the path by the waterfall in Corrie Fee; the descent to Glen Doll car park is using the Kilbo Path; however the walk can be tackled in the reverse direction.
 This walk is for fit, well equipped walkers and is not suitable for dogs.
 Expect rough conditions underfoot in places, especially loose stones on descending the Kilbo Path.
 Total ascent (both peaks) approx. 820 metres/ 2700 feet.
 If weather is judged too dangerous at altitude, only option (1) may go ahead.
-Final leader to be confirmed.
+Final leader to be confirmed on the day.

 Local Grades (1) C+ ;(2) B+